henk-vd-brink/python-coral-object_detection_app/README.md

 Additionally, it is worth mentioning that the software runs on multiple CPU cores to optimise performance.
 One core is dedicated to the video stream, the other is fully dedicated to detecting.

 ## Getting Started
-To run this instantly, make sure that the Coral USB Accelerator and USB camera are connected to the USB ports on the Raspberry Pi.
+All the dependencies are installed in the Docker image.
+To run the container make sure that the Coral USB Accelerator and USB camera are connected to the USB ports on the Raspberry Pi.
 For the best performance I would recommend using the USB 3.0 ports.

 ### Prerequisites
 - Docker